EU Draft Article-Reply1

 The question is whether the narrative about it is prepared to change as well.

-Responsible ship recycling should be judged by what a facility does, not by where it is located.
+Responsible ship recycling should be judged by what an individual ship recycling facility does, not by where it is located.

 Because geography is not an environmental management system.